fedelopez/ga-seifx01/week-01/day-02.md

 - Store an estimated amount per day (as a number).
 - Calculate how many you would eat total for the rest of your life.
 - Output the result to the screen like so: "You will need NN to last you until the ripe old age of X".

-Javascript is a Loosely Typed language.
-What this means is that we do not explicitly state what type of value will be stored by a variable - Javascript will figure out the type of value to be stored by looking at the type of the result of the expression.
-If that sounds confusing, remember:
-5 is an expression that evaluates to the number 5;
-"5" is an expression that evaluates to the string "5";
-5 + 5 is an expression that evaluates to the number 10;
-5 + "55" is an expression that evaluates to the string "555"

 ### JavaScript is a Loosely Typed language